ogatensor/qimendunjia/book/water/ADVANCED_TACTICS.md

 [^3](https://ethereum-magicians.org/t/address-eip-4626-inflation-attacks-with-virtual-shares-and-assets/12677)

 The provided information discusses the unreliability of using block.number for precise timing in Ethereum due to block time variability and differences between Layer 1 and Layer 2 solutions.
 It also warns against vulnerabilities like flash loan attacks when relying solely on block time or oracles for critical operations.
 Additionally, it delves into the EIP-4626 inflation/sandwich attack, which exploits inconsistencies in pricing functions to manipulate exchange rates and cause inflation in token pairs.

+---

+More sophisticated adversaries develop tradecraft to perform passive mapping, a tactic whereby the attacker collects information about a target without interacting directly with it (without actively scanning it with Nmap, for example).
+Another passive mapping tactic is the interpretation of packets captured from a network interface in promiscuous mode, which configures a network interface to record and inspect all network communications; this is the opposite of non-promiscuous mode in which only communication the network addresses to itself is recorded and inspected.
+You would use promiscuous mode to gain an understanding of the neighboring hosts, traffic flow, services, and protocols used on the network without ever actively interacting with it.

+Another method for mapping a network without directly interacting with it is to collect a network admin’s emails as they leave the network, searching for network maps of the target in an external file storage-sharing environment, or looking in third-party troubleshooting help forums where the admin may post logs/errors, router configurations, network debugging/tracert/ping, or other technical details that disclose the layout and configuration of the network.